Other People's Children (2022 film)

 Other People's Children (Les Enfants des autres) is a 2022 French drama film directed by Rebecca Zlotowski, starring Virginie Efira, Roschdy Zem, Chiara Mastroianni and Callie Ferreira-Goncalves.
 The tragic comedy tells the story of a middle-aged teacher who starts a new relationship.
-This creates a close bond with the little daughter of her partner.
+She forms a close bond with the young daughter of her partner.

 The film had its premiere on September 4, 2022 at the 79th Venice International Film Festival and competed for Golden Lion award.
 It was theatrical released in France on 21 September 2022.